What are the test points for a building ball valve?

 To meet the hydraulic requirements, the tests performed on the valves are as follows:

-• Pressure test: The pressure test verifies the mechanical strength of the valve body.
-The valve must be able to withstand a pressure of 25 bar without deforming.
+- Pressure resistance test: The pressure test verifies the mechanical strength of the valve body.
+The valve must be able to withstand a pressure of 25 bar without deforming. .
 During a pressure test, the valves must not show any visually detectable leakage.

 Tests in accordance with the NF mark